Harsh-Arora-4114/Switch-or-Die-Game/README.md

 # Switch-or-Die-Game
-Based on the code inside your notebook, here's a sample `README.md` file for your project:

 ---

-# 🔌 Single Bulb Switch Game (SimPy Simulation)

 This project simulates a classic logic puzzle where you need to determine which of three switches controls a light bulb located in another room.
 The simulation is built using Python and [SimPy](https://simpy.readthedocs.io/), a process-based discrete-event simulation framework.